cpm-cmake/CPM.cmake/README.md

 ## Usage

-After `CPM.cmake` has been added to your project, you can call `CPMAddPackage` for every dependency of the project with the following named parameters.
+After `CPM.cmake` has been added to your project, you can call `CPMAddPackage` to add and recursively fetch dependencies at compile time. `CPMAddPackage` takes the following named arguments.

 ```cmake
 CPMAddPackage(